 In addition to sponsoring events and opportunities for students and teachers, GMEA has an advocacy program that speaks on behalf of the provision and funding of music programs in Georgia’s public and private schools.
 We advocate for music programs, not for teachers’ jobs and salaries.
 We monitor pending legislation and policy-making at the local and state levels that would, either directly or indirectly, affect music education, and inform our members about these issues in order to help them and the parents of the students they teach speak to their elected officials about them.

-The Georgia Music Educators Association has the fifth largest membership among state music education associations in the United States.
+The Georgia Music Educators Association has the fourth largest membership among state music education associations in the United States.
 The teachers who are our members are dedicated professionals who go far above and beyond what is expected to give their students a love of music that they can carry with them for the rest of their lives.